 This category highlights all our trips that include significant time in the outdoors, and activities like hiking, biking, ziplining, kayaking, animal spotting, birdwatching, ATVing, stand up paddleboarding, and swimming.

 If you’re looking for more hiking or biking in particular, you should check out those categories too.
-If you don’t find the combination of activities you’re looking for, just let us know – we’d love to put it together for you!
+If you don’t find the combination of activities you’re looking for, just let us know – we’d love to put together a custom trip for you!

-One of the things that drew Katy to live in Cusco was its incredible mountain biking, and Aspiring Adventures started as Peru mountain bike tour operators.
+One of the things that drew Katy to live in Cusco was its incredible mountain biking, and Aspiring Adventures started, in 2009, as bike tour specialists.
+Our interests and experience have widened since then, but we're still deeply into Peru's incredible mountain biking, and we'd love to share it with you!

 We haven’t heard of anywhere that can rival Peru’s mountain bike terrain for quality and variety, ease of access, and range of difficulty.
 It is not overstating the case to say that Cusco and neighbouring valleys offer some of the best mountain biking in the world.
 There are dozens of routes to be discovered, over anything from a couple of hours to 12 days straight.